mendix/docs/content/data-hub/data-hub-catalog/search.md

 {{% /alert %}}

 ### 2.4 URLs
-The service URLs provide the exact locations of the service documents.
+The service URLs provide the locations of the service contract.
 In turn, these define the endpoints for exposed entities and attributes and thereby access to the associated datasets by the consuming apps.

 ### 2.5 Discoverability
 When a service is registered, by default it is "published" by being set to **Discoverable** in the Data Hub Catalog so that all users can find it and see details about it.
 Owners and curators of a registered service can set a service to be **non-discoverable**, which means that it can only be found and consumed by them and is not available to other users.